When you lose your spouse’s respect, your relationship continues to deteriorate. You can regain that respect and get more love at the same time.

 Separate the person from the behavior.
-Continue to give loving messages to your spouse, while limiting the damage that is being done to you by the behavior.
+Continue to give loving messages to your spouse, while limiting the damage caused by the behavior.
 For example, if your spouse is misspending money, you may need to have a separate bank account.
-But, you can communicate that you love your spouse and want to get back to the point where you can feel safe to share an account again.
+But, you can communicate that you love your spouse and treat your spouse well.
 There is nothing about boundaries which require us to be nasty or have a bad mood.

 “What do you mean by owning the problem?”